steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 end
 ```

-The tweak feels straightforward to you, so you modify the private method.
-It now filters out the transactions that have the `pending` flag set to a `truthy` value.
+A modification to the private method, filters out the transactions that have the `pending` flag set to a `truthy` value.

 ```ruby
 # Account